-- Identify, where feasible, small scale capital acquisitions or training that may be supported to help the community attain results.
+- Identify, where feasible, equipment purchases or training that may be supported to help the community attain results.

 - Draft funding proposals in collaboration with the Chief and Council to support waste diversion and management at the landfill or transfer station.

 - Assist, as needed, with the backhaul project to coordinate removal of divertible materials from winter road communities.